Emmanuel-Aggrey/ada-west-statisticts/README.md

  9. Login to http://127.0.0.1:8000

  10. python3 manage.py createsuperuser (enter username, email, password)

+ 11. using postgressdb mased on my requirments or certian featurs which are supported by postgrss only
 ```
 ## Dont't Forgot do star and fork